Soreepeong/CmdXivLauncher/README.md

   -k OTP_KEY, --otp-key OTP_KEY
                         Your OTP Key.
 Encoded value is accepted. pyotp is required.
   -x PROXY, --proxy PROXY
-                        Proxy to use.
-  -a, --admin-chain     Run chain as admin.
+                        Proxy URL to use in format of http://0.0.0.0:80 -a, --admin-chain     Run chain as admin.
-  -d, --debug           Prints parsed argument and exit instead of logging in.
+  -d, --debug           Print parsed argument and exit instead of logging in.

 ```
 You can use the following format to pass login parameters where applicable.
 * plain,(text)